Strongly Sublinear Algorithms for Testing Pattern Freeness: Introduction

-Now, to be specific, consider $\pi=(3,2,1,4)$ although all the following ideas work for any specific $4$-length permutation $\pi$.
+For the following high-level description we consider $\pi=(3,2,1,4)$, although all the following ideas work for any permutation of length $4$.
 Any $\pi$-appearance has its four legs spread over at most $4$ marked boxes.
-This implies that there are only constantly many non-isomorphic ways of arranging the at most $4$ marked boxes containing any particular $\pi$-appearance (in terms of the order relation among the marked boxes, and the way the legs of the $\pi$-appearance are included in them).
+This implies that there are only constantly many non-isomorphic ways of arranging the marked boxes containing any particular $\pi$-appearance, in terms of the order relation among the marked boxes, and the way the legs of the $\pi$-appearance are included in them.
 These constantly many ways are called `configurations' in the sequel.
 Thus any $\pi$-appearance is consistent with a certain configuration.
-Additionally, in case the points in a $\pi$-appearance are spread across different marked boxes, this appearance induces the appearances of permutations of length smaller than $4$ in each box (which are sub-permutations $\nu$ of $\pi$).
+Additionally, in the case that multiple points in a $\pi$-appearance share some marked boxes, this appearance induces the appearances of permutations of length smaller than $4$ in each box (which are sub-permutations $\nu$ of $\pi$).
 If a constant fraction of the $\pi$-appearances are spread across multiple marked boxes, there will be many such $\nu$-appearances in the marked boxes in the coarse grid.
 Hence, one phase of our algorithm will run tests for $\nu$-appearances for smaller patterns $\nu$ (which can be done in $\polylog n$ queries using known testers for patterns of length at most $3$) on each marked box, and combine these $\nu$-appearances to detect a $\pi$-appearance, if any.
+This phase, while seemingly simple will require extra care, as combining sub-patterns appearances into a global $\pi$-appearance is not always possible.
+This is a major issue in the general case for $k > 4$.

 The simpler case is when there is a constant fraction of $\pi$-appearances such that all $4$ points of each such appearance belong to a single marked box.
 This can be solved by randomly sampling a few marked boxes and querying all the points in them to see if there are any $\pi$-appearances.
-A special treatment has to be made in the case a constant fraction of the $\pi$-appearances have their legs belonging to the same layer or the same stripe.
-But this will be an easy extension of the `one-box' case.
+The case that a constant fraction of the $\pi$-appearances have their legs belonging to the same layer or the same stripe is an easy extension of the `one-box' case.